SUBMISSION DEADLINE: 9 July 2014, 23:59 UTC/GMT

 Technical Briefs are scheduled oral presentations of about 18 minutes followed by a question-and-answer session.

-Presenters are expected to cover their own travel costs, which are not covered by SIGGRAPH Asia 2013.
-One contributor per accepted brief has to register with a Full Conference registration.
+Presenters are expected to cover their own travel costs, which are not covered by SIGGRAPH Asia 2014.
 You can apply for a 25% discount per accepted submission via the submission system.
-For more information, please refer to the SIGGRAPH Asia 2013 Recognition Policy.
+One contributor per accepted Technical Brief has to register with a Full Conference registration in order for the work to be published and presented at SIGGRAPH Asia.

-All work selected for the Technical Briefs program will be documented on the SIGGRAPH Asia 2013 Full Conference DVD-ROM, a publication that provides an ISBN and ACM order number.
+All work selected for the Technical Briefs program will be documented and distributed through the ACM Digital Library.
 The work will also be published in the ACM Digital Library.

 Should I Submit?